Skip to content

 Add a Music Provider

-Add a music provider like Spotify, Apple Music, YouTube Music, or many other sources by following the instructions below.
+Add a music source provider like Spotify, Apple Music, YouTube Music, or many other sources by following the instructions below.

 Connect a Music Provider to MA

-• Name Your HA Speakers
+• Configure Your Speakers

-Network Requirements
+Snapcast Network Requirements

 • Ports 1704 & 1705 must be open for the Snapserver to communicate with the Sat1 Snapclient.